itscodenation/curriculum-13-14/lessons/04-07_html_css/readme.md

 ## Lesson 2 - Introduction to CSS
 * Lesson 2a: What is CSS?
 * Exercise: Go to CSS Zen Garden website to see the difference CSS can make
-* Lesson 2b: Selectors - elements, ids, classes, pseudo-selectors (hover)
+* Lesson 2b: How is CSS added to HTML?
+* Lesson 2c: CSS Syntax
 * Exercise: Experiment with the given html and css
 * Exercise: Style your "About.me" page